Get Access to 250+ Online Classes

 Types of Commercial Investments

-This includes residential properties such as apartment buildings and also include mixed-use buildings (residential and retail).
+This includes residential properties, such as apartment buildings and also mixed-use buildings (residential and retail).

 Multifamily properties range from high-rise luxury apartments to subsidized mixed-income housing.